ErpNetDocs/dev/domain-api/common-tasks/change-language.md

-# Change a response language
+# Change the response language

 ## Overview